PSeminarKryptographie/MonkeyCrypt/README.md

 to run it right away.

 2. Manually compile.
 We still have the issue that texts aren't read into the program if you compile normally, so this is not recommended.
-However this works without having to aditionally install anything.
+However this works without having to additionally install anything.

 > ~/<your_path>/MonkeyCrypt/src/$ **javac Run.java**
 >